Skip the commercial jelly and try one of these natural lube options for better, steamier (and healthier!) sex.

 The refining and hydrogenating processes are pretty gnarly, and the logic behind avoiding them on the Paleo diet extends to bodily use.
 They’re also prone to leaving a residue on your body, staining linens, and smelling generally unpleasant during sex.
 As OB-GYN Jen Gunter observes, “fully hydrogenated oils for sex sounds, uh, well, unsexy.”

 Olive oil is the least harmful of the “worst” oils, but compared to coconut oil and almond oil, it falls short.
-It (and other cold-pressed oils like avocado oil) is generally safe to use, but can prove more residue-laden, sticky, and… well… no one likes to smell like a wok during sex.
+It (and other cold-pressed oils like avocado oil) is generally safe to use as a lube, but can prove more residue-laden, sticky, and… well… no one likes to smell like a wok during sex.

 Sweet Almond Oil

-Sexologist Betty Dodson and her partner Carlin Ross sing the praises of sweet almond oil.
+Sexologist Betty Dodson and her partner Carlin Ross sing the praises of sweet almond oil as lube.
 First of all, it feels amazing, and second, it’s safe, moisturizing and smells pleasant.
 It leaves behind no residue and won’t ruin your sheets.
 The only other oil that beats it is…

 Virgin Coconut Oil